 The deeming rule was issued last May, and took effect on August 8, 2016.
-According to the FDA, any retail business that “creates or modifies” one of the newly deemed “tobacco products” (which includes all e-cigarettes and vapor products) is considered a manufacturer, and is required to register as a manufacturer and list all products they sell, submit health documents to the agency, report ingredient lists, and report harmful and potentially harmful constituents (HPHC’s).
+According to the FDA, any retail business that “creates or modifies” one of the newly deemed “tobacco products” (including all e-cigarettes and your favorite e-liquid) is considered a manufacturer, and is required to register as a manufacturer and list all products they sell, submit health documents to the agency, report ingredient lists, and report harmful and potentially harmful constituents (HPHC’s).
 Additionally, manufacturers are required to submit premarket tobacco applications (PMTA’s) for all products they create or modify.

 Many vapor retailers have interpreted the regulations to include prohibition of basic customer service activities like changing coils, assembling a device from a kit for a new vaper, performing simple repairs, or explaining product functions.
 The FDA has avoided explaining exactly what is allowed during several online webinars, and in phone calls and e-mails with shop owners.

 The following activities can be done without qualifying a vape shop as a manufacturer:

 Additionally, the FDA says it will not enforce some activities that it does classify as “modifying” deemed products.
 According to its announcement, the FDA “does not intend to enforce the five requirements listed above for these vape shops if, generally speaking, all modifications are consistent with the conditions of the FDA marketing authorization (MA) or if the original manufacturer provides specifications and all modifications made are consistent with those specifications.”

 Examples of modifications the FDA will now allow include: